 Heading into today, shares of the parent company of Florida Power & Light Co.
-Had gained 3.99% over the past month, outpacing the Utilities sector's gain of 1.05% and the S&P 500's loss of 0.91% in that time.
+Had lost 1.9% over the past month, lagging the Utilities sector's loss of 0.81% and the S&P 500's gain of 3.66% in that time.

 Investors might also notice recent changes to analyst estimates for NEE.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-NEE is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.13% higher.
+NEE is currently sporting a Zacks Rank of #3 (Hold).

-Meanwhile, NEE's PEG ratio is currently 3.42.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Utility - Electric Power stocks are, on average, holding a PEG ratio of 3.93 based on yesterday's closing prices.
+Meanwhile, NEE's PEG ratio is currently 3.5.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Utility - Electric Power stocks are, on average, holding a PEG ratio of 3.81 based on yesterday's closing prices.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.